dask/dask/docs/source/client.rst

 Additionally, we don't do any kind of batching so every function application will be a new task which will have a couple milliseconds of overhead.
-It is unwise to use ``executor.map`` for small, fast functions where scheduling overhead is likely to be more expensive than the cost of the function itself.
+It is unwise to use ``client.map`` for small, fast functions where scheduling overhead is likely to be more expensive than the cost of the function itself.
 For example, our function ``inc`` is actually a *terrible* function to parallelize in practice.